hyperledger/besu-docs/docs/Reference/Evm-Tool.md

     ```

 By default, when tracing operations the memory is traced for each operation.
-For memory heavy scripts, setting this option may reduce the volume of JSON output.
+For memory heavy scripts, setting this option to `true` may reduce the volume of JSON output.

 ### Using command arguments